davidtwco/rfcs/text/0000-build-std.md

 The host pre-built standard library will always be used for procedural macros and build scripts.

+Artifact dependencies use the same standard library as the rest of the crate (pre-built or newly-built, as appropriate).

+When building an existing `no_std` project for a tier three target with build-std, there could be an implicit dependency on the standard library from a `no_std` crate that has not yet made its dependency on `core` only explicit, for example.
+In this circumstance, this would fail as the target will have had `standard_library_support.std = false` in its target specification and Cargo will refuse to build `std` (see
+[*Support of the standard library for a target*][support-of-the-standard-library-for-a-target]).
+As this use case would previously have been using the unstable `-Zbuild-std=core`, this user must be on a nightly toolchain.
+This proposal argues that this breakage is unfortunate but acceptable, as it does not impact users on a stable toolchain, and once the `no_std` ecosystem has updated its dependencies on the standard library, these users will no longer need to rely on any nightly features to build the standard library (if this iteration of build-std is eventually stabilised).

 ### Vendored `rust-src`
 [vendored-rust-src]: #vendored-rust-src